-What is the xcopy
+What is the xcopy Command?

-command by allowing you to copy entire directories, filter specific files, and perform incremental backups.
+The xcopy command in Windows is a powerful tool for efficiently copying files and directories from the command line.
+It extends the capabilities of the standard copy command by allowing you to copy entire directories, filter specific files, and perform incremental backups.
 This command is ideal for managing large amounts of files and directory structures.

 Main Uses